-33.x.1.
+35.x.1.
 General

-to tens ofSis referred as Low latency operation described in this section is for EHT STAs to reduce both average and worst-case latencys well as its, and achieve more predictable latency.
-This includes defining a QoS management mechanism to differentiate latency sensitive traffic from regular traffic, and defining a mechanism to prioritize the transmission of the latency sensitve traffic.
+Traffic originating from many realtime applications has stringent latency requirements including not only very low average and worst-case values, on the order of a few to tens of milliseconds, but also small jitter.
+Such traffic is referred as latency sensitive traffic.
+Low latency operation described in this subclause reduces both average and worst case latency as well as its jitter .
+This includes defining a QoS management mechanism to differentiate latency sensitive traffic from other traffic, and defining a mechanism to prioritize the transmission of the latency sensitve traffic.

-33.x.1.
+35.x.1.
 Traffic differentiation

-This section defines a mechanism that differentiates latency sensitive traffic from regular traffic.
+This section defines a mechanism that differentiates latency sensitive traffic from other traffic.

-33.x.2.
+35.x.2.
 Prioritization